OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 As discussed previously in the section "[Dynamic Binary Instrumentation](0x04c-Tampering-and-Reverse-Engineering.md#static-and-dynamic-binary-analysis "Dynamic Binary Instrumentation")", the symbolic execution engine constructs a binary tree of the operations for the program input given and generates a mathematical equation for each possible path that might be taken.
 Internally, Angr explores all the paths between the two points specified by us, and passes the corresponding mathematical equations to the solver to return meaningful concrete results.
 We can access these solutions via `simulation_manager.found` list, which contains all the possible paths explored by Angr which satisfies our specified search criteria.

 Take a closer look at the latter part of the script where the final solution string is being retrieved.
 The address of the string is obtained from address `r11 - 0x20`.
 This may appear magical at first, but a careful analysis of the function at `0x00001760` holds the clue, as it determines if the given input string is a valid license key or not.
 In the disassembly above, you can see how the input string to the function (in register R0) is stored into a local stack variable `0x0000176c      str r0, [var_20h]`.
 Hence, we decided to use this value to retrieve the final solution in the script.
-Using `found.solver.eval` you can ask the solver questions like "given the output of this sequence of operations (the current state in `found`), what must the input (at `addr`) have been?").
+Using `found.solver.eval` you can ask the solver questions like "given the output of this sequence of operations (the current state in `found`), what must the input (at `addr`) have been?".

 > In ARMv7, R11 is called fp (_function pointer_), therefore `R11 - 0x20` is equivalent to `fp-0x20`: `var int32_t var_20h @ fp-0x20`